HolgerKache-Salesforce/Slack4IoTPack/README.md

 # Slack 4 IoT Package

-The package offers an integration for IoT Explorer with Slack.
-With the package you can send messages to any Slack channel directly from IoT Explorer output actions.
-You can freely construct the message text and format it with the familiar Slack markdown options.
+The package offers an integration for Salesforce Platform Events with Slack.
+With the package you can send messages to any Slack channel directly from a custom platform event.
+You can freely construct the platform event message and format it with the familiar Slack markdown options.

-With the Slack integration for IoT Explorer you can send alerts to your Slack channel, create debug output, or even consume your IoT messages with downstream applications.
+With the Slack integration you can integrate your IoT orchestrations with Slack.
+In the orchestration output action, you can emit a platform event to send alerts to your Slack channel, create debug output, or even consume your IoT events with downstream applications.

-Intended Audience
+# Intended Audience

-The package is intended for any IoT Explorer developer.
-It requires access to a Slack account with admin privileges to set up an application integration.
+The package is intended for any Salesforce platform developer but with a special focus on Salesforce IoT.
+While platform events can be emitted from many Salesforce components, Salesforce IoT supports them for both, input and output.

-Once configured, the integration will be useful to all users in the targeted Slack channel.
-No access to IoT Explorer is required at that point.
+The setup  requires access to a Slack account with admin privileges.

 # Contributors